Make a Greater Difference: Learn How Nonprofits Work

 This course provides a foundation for understanding nonprofit organizations within the greater context of the nonprofit sector and society as a whole.
 Students will learn about the characteristics of nonprofit organizations/nonprofit organizational structures, dimensions of the nonprofit sector, how the nonprofit sector developed in the U.S. and understand theories about why the sector exists in its current form.
 The economics of the nonprofit sector will be explored as will emerging sector trends.

-Number of units: 1.0 graduate level extension credit in semester hours
+Number of Units: 1.0 graduate level extension credit(s) in semester hours